pajenterprise/microsoft-qa-docs/microsoft-qa-docs/process/msdn-tn-closure.md

 **From {T+3 weeks} until {T+5 weeks}:**

-* New posts – Post any new questions in the {forum-name} forum’s new home on [Microsoft Q&A (Preview)](https://docs.microsoft.com/answers?WT.mc_id=msdnredirect-web-msdn).
+* New posts – Post any new questions in the {forum-name} forum's new home on [Microsoft Q&A (Preview)](https://docs.microsoft.com/answers?WT.mc_id=msdnredirect-web-msdn).
 The current forum will not allow any new questions.
 * Existing posts – Interact here with existing content, answer questions, provide comments, etc.

 **{T+5 weeks} onwards:**